collapsed-stacks/atheism/questions/2784/was-the-second-creation-story-an-early-attempt-at-psychology.md

 - posted by: [ObdurateDemand](https://stackexchange.com/users/-1/524-obduratedemand) on 2011-02-15
 - score: 2

-<p>All mythologies visit certain key themes and questions.
+All mythologies visit certain key themes and questions.
 They attempt to address in symbolic fashion the origin and meaning of human life, the reason for death, the source of evil, pain and suffering, and other timeless issues.
 I'd no more interpret the Hebraic mythos as psychology than I'd interpret the mythology of the Hopi as psychology.
-Conflating the two demeans the value of studying mythology as a phenomenology and places its discourse in an inappropriate venue.</p>
+Conflating the two demeans the value of studying mythology as a phenomenology and places its discourse in an inappropriate venue.

-<p>This is what mythology <em>is</em>, and this is what its purpose is.</p>
+This is what mythology *is*, and this is what its purpose is.

 ## Answer 2785